yiisoft/yii/demos/blog/protected/tests/readme.txt

 	phpunit functional/PostTest.php

-NOTE: the test cases included here are by no means complete.
+*DISCLAIMER* The test cases included here are by no means complete.
 They mainly serve for demonstrative purpose.